0BananaBig0/from_gcc_to_cpp/docs/Classes.md

 1. A `final` function is **a `virtual` function** that **cannot be overridden** by any derived class.
-2. The final specifier ensures that the function's implementation remains fixed in the class that declares it as final.
+2. The `final` specifier ensures that the function's implementation remains fixed in the class that declares it as `final`.
 3. This feature can **improve performance** by **devirtualizing calls** to the final function, as the compiler can safely **inline such calls**, knowing that no further overrides exist and **not add this function to `vtable`**.